NISCHALPI/SlurmDocs/README.md

   remove     Remove the entries from the database. update     Update the certan pre-exiting data file.
 ```
 The database hierriecy are arranged in two keys (node and cpu) which is required by few subcommands like query and insert.
-User are recommended to use
-python API to manuplate the data which will be give as a pandas.DataFrame object.
+In addition to the CLI, you can use the Python API to manipulate the data.
+The data is provided as a pandas.DataFrame object, which you can use for custom data analysis and processing.

 ### Stat Subcommand